 Jaggery (Gud) – Jaggery balances that tangy taste of the tamarind pretty well.

-Some people use sugar in place of jaggery, but I prefer it as it is much healthier as compared to sugar and also gives an earthy taste to the imli ki chutney.
+Some people use sugar instead of jaggery, but I prefer it because it is much healthier.
+It also gives the imli ki chutney an earthy taste.
 You can also replace jaggery with brown sugar or demerara sugar.

 Make sure to buy organic jaggery that is dark in color.
 The light-colored jaggery has chemicals added to it to lighten its color.

-You can either crush the jaggery using something heavy (rolling pin, meat tenderizer) or use powdered jaggery to save time.
+You can crush the jaggery using something heavy (e.g., a rolling pin, or a meat tenderizer) or use powdered jaggery to save time.

-Ginger – Fresh ginger gives that much-needed heat to this chutney.
+Ginger – Fresh ginger adds the much-needed heat to this chutney.
 You can replace fresh ginger with ground ginger (dry ginger powder, saunth).

-Other – You will also need Kashmiri red chilli powder (or cayenne pepper), roasted cumin powder, coarse fennel seeds powder (saunf powder), asafetida (hing), black salt (kala namak), and regular salt.
+Other – You will also need Kashmiri red chili powder (or cayenne pepper), roasted cumin powder, coarse fennel seed powder (saunf powder), asafetida (hing), black salt (kala namak), and regular salt.

 You can also add a few dates (khajoor) to the imli chutney recipe for natural sweetness.
-Reduce the amount of jaggery a bit if doing so.
+If doing so, reduce the amount of jaggery a bit.
+Many people add thinly sliced bananas and halved green grapes to the cooled chutney before serving it.

 Skip asafetida for a gluten-free chutney.